 Business success story: Chocomize

 When Eric B. Heinbockel graduated from Columbia University, he launched a job search during one of the worst U.S. economic recessions.
 After a full year of job searching, he still had not landed a job.
-With little to lose since he was unemployed, Mr. Heinbockel co-launched a specialty chocolate company.
-I interviewed Mr. Heinbockel about his business success story.
+With little to lose since he was unemployed, Heinbockel co-launched a specialty chocolate company.
+I interviewed Heinbockel about his business success story.

-Eric, please share with us your job search experience before you launched a company.
+Mr. Heinbockel, please share with us your job search experience before you launched a company.

 For a full year after I graduated from Columbia University, I looked for a full-time job.
 During this time, I worked as an unpaid intern at a structured finance firm in New York.
 During the year I spent looking, I received three job offers, but all were commission based with little or no base salary.
 I was interviewing for these jobs in the fall of 2008, and I interviewed on the days that Bear Stearns and Lehman Brothers went under.